danomatika/loaf/README.md

 The best place to start is to look at the examples included with loaf zip and on the [loaf Github repo](https://github.com/danomatika/loaf/tree/master/examples).

+### Setting Window Size

+By default, loaf starts as a 640x480 window.
+If you want a different resoltion or fullscreen, you can simply call the corresponding OF functions in your script:

+    function setup()
+        of.setWindowShape(1024, 768) -- resizes the window, like Processing size()
+        of.setFullscreen(true) -- go fullscreen! also the -f commandline option end

 ### loaf Commandline Options

 loaf has a number of options which can be set when running it from the commandline, the most basic being a script to run: